 There are many places to eat and drink in Livathos, from rustic local tavernas, cafes, bars and snack bars to more elegant dining options.
 The airport is located in this region and ferries leave from Pessada port for the island of Zakynthos.

 For something a little different you could go with Fishing Tourism in Kefalonia “Michalis” for a day out on a boat.

 Rent a bicycle from at Trapezaki and explore the area at your leisure.

-In the pretty village of Minies you can take a wine tasting tour at Gentilini Winery & Vineyards, and maybe purchase some of their wines for a romantic picnic on the sandy beach there.
+In the pretty village of Minies you can take a wine tasting tour or have a romantic picnic on the sandy beach there.
 Near to Avithos beach and at Pessada you can visit other local wineries.